Top 5 Peaceful Gouramis for a Community Tank

 Gouramis are a unique freshwater fish, often known for their flat, oval-shaped bodies and whisker-like feeler fins.
-As a type of anabantoid or labyrinth fish, they have a special labyrinth organ that acts like rudimentary air, allowing them to gulp oxygen from the surface and create bubble nests for breeding.
+As a type of anabantoid or labyrinth fish, they have a special labyrinth organ that acts like rudimentary lungs, allowing them to gulp oxygen from the surface and create bubble nests for breeding.
 Gouramis sometimes get a bad reputation for being ornery, so we found our top 5 peaceful gouramis that play nice with other community fish.

 Dwarf gouramis (Trichogaster lalius) are one of the most popular gouramis you see at pet stores.
 Despite their small size, male can be quite feisty and may end up bullying their fellow tank mates.
 Females are much calmer by nature, but most of them are duller in color.
 Luckily, female powder blue gouramis look just as stunning as their male counterparts without the attitude problems.
 You can keep this 3-inch (7.5 cm) fish by herself or in a group of girls.
 To contrast with their beautiful blue scales, try adding some orange schooling fish like lambchop rasboras or ember tetras.
 As with most smaller gouramis, they will eat just about anything a betta fish does, such as floating betta pellets, insect-based granules, and more.